Howquez/The-hidden-Benefits-of-Monitoring/ShinyRDD/README.md

 You can either download the files and run them on your own computer or folow this link: https://roggenkamp.shinyapps.io/shiny_rdd/.

-To run it on your own computer, you have to store both files in the same working directory and create a third file with the following commands:
+To run it on your own computer, you have to store both files in the same working directory (a folder I called `shiny_RDD`) and create a third file with the following commands:

 ```R
 setwd("YOUR/DIRECTORY/shiny_RDD")